IgnacioMGarrido/RPG-Core/README.md

 ### Core systems ###

-- LevelLoader, to load maps cleanly, keep the player's data around
 - Save and load system
 - Game object to handle pause and initialize the game at the start